-If you can get the permission then parks & commons are a great place for metal detecting.
-Over the years commons would have been used to hold events, fairs, fetes, for sporting events and more.
+If you can get permission then parks & commons are a great place for metal detecting.
+Over the years commons would have been used to hold events, fairs, fetes, sporting events, and more.

 Parks often have been around for some time and people drop things when playing.

 How to get permission from landowners to go metal detecting?